 Animal Users Health and Safety Program (AUHSP)

-Cornell University's Animal Users Health and Safety Program (AUHSP) is a shared responsibility among four principal units: the Institutional Animal Care and Use Committee (IACUC), the Center for Animal Resources and Education (CARE) at Cornell University, Environmental Health and Safety (EH&S) and Cornell Health.
+Cornell University's Animal Users Health and Safety Program (AUHSP) is a shared responsibility among four principal units: the Institutional Animal Care and Use Committee (IACUC), the Center for Animal Resources and Education (CARE) at Cornell University, Environment, Health and Safety (EHS) and Cornell Health.
 The objective of the AUHSP is to identify and track persons having direct or indirect contact with animals used in research and teaching, for the purpose of evaluating the human health risks associated with that contact and taking steps to ensure that health risks for each individual are managed to an acceptable level.